sileht/solard/README.rst

 Many thanks to `danieleds <https://github.com/danieleds/Asus-Zenbook-Ambient-Light-Sensor-Controller>`_ and `Perlover <https://github.com/Perlover/Asus-Zenbook-Ambient-Light-Sensor-Controller>`_.
 They have done all the hard work, I have just rewritten a python version, that doesn't need to be compiled.

+Note that many power manager applications control brightness too and can conflict with this tool.

 Pull request are welcome.